viliwonka/KDTree/README.md

 Uses internal permutation array, so it doesn't modify original data array.
 Permutation is identity array at first (arr[i] = i), then gets sorted down the line.
 Hoare partitioning enables to sort permutation array inplace.
 (Quicksort uses hoare partitioning, too).
-Mid-point rule is used for node splitting - not optimal split but makes construction much faster.
+Mid-point rule is used for node splitting - not the most optimal split but makes construction much faster.

 #### KDQuery

-All traversal nodes are pooled in internal stack.
+All traversal nodes are pooled in internal queue.
 Uses binary heap for KNearest query.
 Heaps for all sizes are pooled inside KDQuery object.

 ### Sources